 Dr. Yu received his PhD degree from the University of Texas at Austin.
 As a postdoctoral project investigator, he set up a transgenic mouse facility at MD Anderson Cancer Center Science Park.
 As a research associate in Marvin Meistrich’s laboratory at MD Anderson Cancer Center, he worked on generation and characterization of mouse mutants deficient in transition proteins.
 As a research associate/research assistant professor in Allan Bradley’s laboratory at Baylor College of Medicine, he generated chromosomal deletions and duplications to facilitate genetic analysis of mouse chromosome 11 and human chromosome 17.
-Currently, he is a faculty member of the Department of Cancer Genetics, Genetics Program, Cellular-Molecular Biology Program at Roswell Park Comprehensive Cancer Center, and Genetics, Genomics and Bioinformatics Program at the University at Buffalo.
+Currently, he is a faculty member of the Department of Cancer Genetics and Genomics, Genetics and Genomics Program, at Roswell Park Comprehensive Cancer Center, and Genetics, Genomics and Bioinformatics Program at the University at Buffalo.
 He directs the Children’s Guild Foundation Down Syndrome Research Program as well as the Gene Targeting and Transgenic Shared Resource at Roswell Park Comprehensive Cancer Center.

 One of the current focuses of Dr. Yu's laboratory is the molecular genetic analysis of human trisomy 21 (Down syndrome).
 Trisomy 21 is the most frequent live-born human aneuploidy.
 In the United States, trisomy 21 occurs in approximately one in 691 newborns.
 Trisomy 21 is the most common genetic cause of congenital heart disease and cognitive deficits.
 It is a leading genetic cause of megakaryoblastic leukemia and early-onset Alzheimer-type neurodegeneration.
 The mouse is the premier model organism for Down syndrome because of the existence of highly conserved orthologous regions between human chromosome 21 and three segments of the mouse genome on mouse chromosomes 10, 16 and 17.
 Using recombinase-mediated chromosome engineering, Dr. Yu’s laboratory has developed the most complete Down syndrome model to date, which carries the duplications spanning the entire human chromosome 21 orthologous regions on three mouse chromosomes.
 The laboratory is currently in the process of generating and analyzing new mouse mutants that carry the desired duplications and deletions of the human chromosome 21 orthologous regions in order to narrow down the genomic regions associated with the trisomy 21 phenotypes.
 Their goal is to identify the dosage-sensitive genes underlying the phenotypes.